IBMTechSales/klp-think2022-labs/1151-WebSphere_Automation-Security/README.md

     ![](./lab1-media/media/imagev3-45.png)

     c.
-From the **Information** view, you can see the list of Installed IFixes for the 9057 server.
+From the **Information** view, you can see the list of Installed iFixes for the 9057 server.

     ![](./lab1-media/media/imagev3-46.png)